sheltermanager/asm3/doc/manual/publishing.rst

 this, you need to create an additional field with the name "bestfeature" for your animal records and set the tagline value.

+Similarly PetRescue have a "needs constant care" attribute that can be used to indicate that an adoptable cannot be left by itself.
+This can be set with an additional field called "needsconstantcare" of type "Yes/No" to allow you to set it for your animals.

 .. note:: PetRescue integration relies on you naming your breeds and species with the same values that they do.
 If a breed does not match one of the PetRescue breeds, ASM will send it as "Mixed Breed" instead.

 rescuegroups.org